AndreasChristensen89/janken-bossu/README.md

    * **Introduction screen:** Elements work until 1200px.
    * **Game screen:** Buttons' height, width and margins are lowered.
 Opponent-title's width has been lowered.
 Opponent-picture's top% has increased.
 Max height is 720px.

+* __Height 320px, Width 700px__
+    * Media query did not work fully on Galaxy Fold in folded mode (653 x 280), so this media query was made specifically for that.

 ### Browser testing
 * Test on Firefox